Nayuken/Github-Web-Directory-Python/readme.md

 ```

 *
-  * In github_authentication.py provide your Github authentication token in the variable "token".
+  * In github_authentication.py provide your GiHub authentication token in the variable "token".
     * [Instructions on how to create an authentication token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 ### Dependencies